-THE NEED OF AN EDUCATOR
+3: THE NEED OF AN EDUCATOR

-WHEN we consider existence, we see that the mineral, vegetable, animal, and human worlds are all in need of an educator.
+When we consider existence, we see that the mineral, vegetable, animal and human worlds are all in need of an educator.

-If the earth is not cultivated it becomes a jungle where useless weeds grow; but if a cultivator comes and tills the ground, it produces crops which nourish living creatures.
+If the earth is not cultivated, it becomes a jungle where useless weeds grow; but if a cultivator comes and tills the ground, it produces crops which nourish living creatures.
 It is evident, therefore, that the soil needs the cultivation of the farmer.
-Consider the trees: if they remain without a cultivator they will be fruitless, and without fruit they are useless; but if they receive the care of a gardener, these same barren trees become fruitful, and through cultivation, fertilisation, and engrafting, the trees which had bitter fruits yield sweet fruits.
+Consider the trees: if they remain without a cultivator, they will be fruitless, and without fruit they are useless; but if they receive the care of a gardener, these same barren trees become fruitful, and through cultivation, fertilization and engrafting the trees which had bitter fruits yield sweet fruits.
 These are rational proofs; in this age the peoples of the world need the arguments of reason.

-The same is true with respect to animals: notice that when the animal is trained it becomes domestic, and also that man, if he is left without training, becomes bestial, and, moreover, if left under the rule of nature, becomes lower than an animal; whereas if he is educated he becomes an angel.
-For the greater number of animals do not devour their own kind, but men, among the negroes of Central Africa, kill and eat each other.
+The same is true with respect to animals: notice that when the animal is trained it becomes domestic, and also that man, if he is left without education, becomes bestial, and, moreover, if left under the rule of nature, becomes lower than an animal, whereas if he is educated he becomes an angel.
+For the greater number of animals do not devour their own kind, but men, in the Sudan, in the central regions of Africa, kill and eat each other.

-Now reflect that it is education that brings the East and the West under the authority of man; it is education that brings to perfection wonderful industries; it is education that nourishes glorious sciences and arts; it is education that makes manifest new discoveries and laws.
-If there were no educator, there would be no such things as comforts, civilisation, facilities, or humanity.
-If a man be left alone in a wilderness where he sees none of his own kind, he will undoubtedly become a mere brute: it is then clear that an educator is needed.
+Now reflect that it is education that brings the East and the West under the authority of man; it is education that produces wonderful industries; it is education that spreads great sciences and arts; it is education that makes manifest new discoveries and institutions.
+If there were no educator, there would be no such things as comforts, civilization or humanity.
+If a man be left alone in a wilderness where he sees none of his own kind, he will undoubtedly become a mere brute; it is then clear that an educator is needed.

-But education is of three kinds: material, human, and spiritual.
-Material education is concerned with the progress and development of the body, through gaining its material comfort and ease.
-This education · is common to animals and man.
+But education is of three kinds: material, human and spiritual.
+Material education is concerned with the progress and development of the body, through gaining its sustenance, its material comfort and ease.
+This education is common to animals and man.

-Human education signifies civilisation and progress: that is to say, government, administration, charitable works, trades, arts and handicrafts, sciences, great inventions and discoveries of physical laws, which are the activities essential to man as distinguished from the animal.
+Human education signifies civilization and progress-that is to say, government, administration, charitable works, trades, arts and handicrafts, sciences, great inventions and discoveries and elaborate institutions, which are the activities essential to man as distinguished from the animal.

-Divine education is that of the Kingdom of God: it consists in acquiring divine perfections, and this is true education; for in this estate man becomes the centre of divine appearance, the manifestation of the words, 'Let us make man in our image and after our likeness.'
-This is the supreme goal of the world of humanity.
+Divine education is that of the Kingdom of God: it consists in acquiring divine perfections, and this is true education; for in this state man becomes the focus of divine blessings, the manifestation of the words, "Let Us make man in Our image, and after Our likeness."^{} This is the goal of the world of humanity.

-Now we need an educator who will be at the same time a material, human, and spiritual educator, and whose authority will be effective in all conditions.
-So if any one should say, 'I possess perfect comprehension and intelligence, and I have no need of such an educator,' he would be denying that which is clear and evident, as though a child should say, 'I have no need of education; I will act according to my reason and intelligence, and so I shall attain the perfections of existence'; or as though the blind should say, 'I am in no need of sight, because many other blind people exist without difficulty.'
+Now we need an educator who will be at the same time a material, human and spiritual educator, and whose authority will be effective in all conditions.
+So if anyone should say, "I possess perfect comprehension and intelligence, and I have no need of such an educator," he would be denying that which is clear and evident, as though a child should say, "I have no need of education; I will act according to my reason and intelligence, and so I shall attain the perfections of existence"; or as though the blind should say, "I am in no need of sight, because many other blind people exist without difficulty."